phatograph/blog-octopress/source/_posts/2013-05-09-a-look-back-at-my-skills.markdown

 categories:
 ---

+Well, I intended to write this post just about editors I have been using or had used before.
+But it went more like my whole skill, so I changed the topic /facepalm.

-Ahh, editors, a wand of developers.
+Speaking about editors, a wand of developers.
 I have use several of them since I began my job as a coder.
 Some are complex IDE, some are simple text editors.
 Let's take some years back.

+### TL;DR

+    Skills: HTML, CSS + SASS, ASP.net, PHP, JS + CS, Node, RoR.
+    Editors: Netbeans, VS2008-12, Sublime, Vim.

 > PS.
 For those who might wonder wtf these section headers are, I try to map my lifetime with my favourite childhood